turbonomic-integrations/docker-reporting/README.md

 ## Configuration

-Please see the documentation for
+Please see the documentation of [vmtreport](https://pypi.org/project/vmtreport/) for details on how to create a configuration file.

 # Build